hanwen/go-fuse/nodefs/README.md

    * Nodes can be "persistent", meaning their lifetime is not under control of the kernel.
-This is useful for constructing FS trees in advance, rather than driven by LOOKUP..
+This is useful for constructing FS trees in advance, rather than driven by LOOKUP.

    * The NodeID for FS tree node must be defined on creation and are immutable.
-By contrast, reusing NodeIds (eg. rsc/bazil FUSE, as well as old go-fuse/fuse/nodefs) is racy when notify and FORGET operations race.
+By contrast, reusing NodeIds (eg. rsc/bazil FUSE, as well as old go-fuse/fuse/nodefs) needs extra synchronization to avoid races with notify and FORGET, and makes handling the inode Generation more complicated.

    * The mode of an Inode is defined on creation.
 Files cannot change type during their lifetime.
 This also prevents the common error